MariekieCoetzee/BlazorStory/Test/README.md

 This project is inspired by the insights shared during one of [Microsoft's community stand-ups](https://www.youtube.com/watch?v=lJa3YlUliEs).
 During the session Mackinnon Buck, Microsoft developer, shared a [repository](https://github.com/MackinnonBuck/blazor-playwright-example) that forms the basis of this project.

----
-Note : This project caters specifically to Blazor WebAssembly (Wasm) projects.
+>Note : This project caters specifically to Blazor WebAssembly (Wasm) projects.

----

 # Introduction to Playwright
 This project hosts the end-to-end tests that validate the functionality of the Blazing Story solution.